DanielHearn/danielhearn.github.io/src/blog/content/blog/fishing_lessons/index.md

 At time of review only two expansions are currently available, Fabled Fish and Family Friends.
 Though more expansions are coming.
 I've yet to play these expansions, but I will update this review when I try them.

 The Fabled Fish expansion adds four cards each with legendary fish that are added into the lake.
-One of these cards is sadded to the lake in each game, when reveleaed that fish has a special ability that is triggered.
+One of these cards is added to the lake in each game, when revealed that fish has a special ability that is triggered.

 The Family Friends expansion adds three new cards, with two being lessons cards that randomly replace lesson cards from the base game.
 With the third card being a double sided character card with new goals.